MULTI 2025 - 12th International Workshop

 Submission guidelines

-All authors must submit their contributions a PDF file via EasyChair (the link will be announced soon).
+All authors must submit their contributions using a PDF file via EasyChair.

 Submissions must adhere to the IEEE formatting instructions.
 LaTeX users should use the 8½ x 11 2-column LaTeX Template.
 Overleaf users should use the IEEE Overleaf Template.
 Word users should use the IEEE DOCX template (letter).
 Challenge papers (see section Challenges) must conform to the requirements in the challenge description.